 - Create or report sales (Green Bits does this automatically!)

-II.
 Green Bits → Metrc

 Green Bits pushes the following information into Metrc: